TeraIT-at/check_paloalto_ng/README.rst

       {diskspace,certificates,load,useragent,environmental,powersupply,pppoe,sessinfo,thermal,throughput}
         diskspace           check used diskspace.
-        certificates        check the certificate store for expiring certificates: Outputs is a warning, if a certificate is in range. load                check the CPU load.
+        certificates        check the certificate store for expiring certificates: Outputs is a warning, if a certificate is in range. licenses            check the licenses for expiring licenses: Outputs is a warning, if a license is in range. load                check the CPU load.
         useragent           check for running useragents.
         environmental       check if an alarm is found.